 If you don’t know where to start with meal planning and hate to grocery shop then maybe a meal kit delivery service would be a good option for you.
 All of them work the same in that they create a weekly menu of recipes, you choose the recipe you want, and then they send you a box with all the recipes and ingredients.

 Again, all of the nutritional information is included so there’s no guesswork.
 I reviewed a few meal kit delivery services so you can get a better idea if one would work for you:

 More Meal Prep Resources

 Check out this meal prep resource page I put together with all my best posts to get you started with preparing meals ahead of time.

 You can also sign-up for my free 7-day Getting Started with Meal Prep Email Series.
 This series walks you through the entire meal prep process.

-I hope you find these steps helpful and learn how to count calories.
+I hope you find these steps helpful as you learn how to count calories – you’ve got this! 🙂